How to work out if you're self-funding

-Even if you’re sure you’ll have to pay for your own care, it’s a good idea to involve the council.
-You’re entitled to a free care needs assessment from them, which will tell you what your care needs are and whether you’re eligible for care and support arranged by the council.
+It’s a good idea to involve the council, even if you think you’ll have to pay for your own care.
+You’re entitled to a free care needs assessment from them, which looks at what your care needs are and whether you’re eligible for care and support arranged by the council.

 The council must make sure that you’re able to get financial information and advice to help you plan and pay for your care if you need this.
 They may also need to help you find out what local care services are available and how to access them if you’re organising and paying for your care yourself.

 Getting financial advice

-It’s important to get independent financial advice about how to pay for your care.
+It can be helpful to get independent financial advice about how to pay for your care.
 Make sure you choose an adviser who has a specialist qualification in long-term care – a CF8 or CeLTCI qualification.
-There are various places you can search for an adviser, including The Society of Later Life Advisers and Unbiased.
+There are various places you can search for an adviser, including the Society of Later Life Advisers and Unbiased.
 Advisers’ fees vary considerably, so ask up front how much it will cost.

 Financial advisers can help you find financial products and services which might be suitable for you – there are a lot of these around and the quality varies considerably, so it’s worth getting advice.
 A few examples of financial products are:

 - immediate need care fee payment plans – these cover your care costs for life after you’ve paid a large upfront fee

 - deferred care fee payment plans – these work in a similar way to immediate plans, but they pay out from an agreed date in the future, rather than immediately.
 The longer the deferred period, the lower the cost of the plan